kxtools/kx-converter/README.md

 *   📝 **Author Metadata:** Embed an author's name directly into the output JSON files.
 *   ✨ **Clean JSON Output:** Generates human-readable and machine-parsable JSON, perfect for use in web apps, overlays, or other developer tools.
 *   🛡️ **Graceful Error Handling:** Identifies and reports parsing errors on a per-line basis, skipping problematic files to ensure the batch process can complete.
-*   PROGRESS **User-Friendly Progress Bar:** A clean progress bar shows the status of the conversion process for large directories.
+*   **User-Friendly Progress Bar:** A clean progress bar shows the status of the conversion process for large directories.

 ---